paypal/skipto/README.md

 1. [Get NodeJS from http://nodejs.org](http://nodejs.org) and install it on the operating system of your choice.
 2. Get the [latest code from Github from http://github.com/paypal/SkipTo](http://github.com/paypal/SkipTo).
-3. After unzipping or downloading the source code into the directory of your choice, switch to it and type these commands:
+3. After unzipping or downloading the source code into the directory of your choice, switch to that directory and type these commands:

 	npm install
 	grunt